finbourne/luminesce-sdk-java/sdk/docs/CertificateManagementApi.md

 > CertificateState manageCertificate(action, type, version, validityStart, validityEnd, dryRun)

-[EXPERIMENTAL] ManageCertificate: Create / Renew / Revoke a certificate
+ManageCertificate: Create / Renew / Revoke a certificate

  Manages a certificate.
 This could be creating a new one, renewing an old one or revoking one explicitly.
 The following error codes are to be anticipated with standard Problem Detail reports: - 400 BadRequest - something about the request cannot be processed - 401 Unauthorized - 403 Forbidden